d6t/d6tpipe/docs/source/advremotes.rst

 * ``location`` (str): s3 bucket, ftp server name/ip
 * ``credentials`` (json): credentials for pulling. s3: aws_access_key_id, aws_secret_access_key. ftp: username, password
 * ``options`` (json): any options to be shared across pipes
+    * ``remotepath`` (str): path where data is located.
+If you connect to a Databolt Pipe server that is managed on your behalf
     * ``dir`` (str): read/write from/to this subdir (auto created)
 * ``schema`` (json): any parameters you want to pass to the reader